 Lack of aerials -0.5

-That leaves it with a decent enough 7, but you could subtract further marks for lack of rolling gear, see through fan blades etc if you want.
+That leaves it with a decent enough 6, but you could subtract further marks for lack of rolling gear, see through fan blades etc if you want.
 It is about the same score that one of the original Gemini MD-11s would have gotten, in fact it may be slightly better than the old 2 seam G1 Gemini.
-Even so, I admit the landing gear height annoys me.
+Even so, I admit the landing gear height annoys me and is something of a dealbreaker.

 I'm Richard Stretton an aviation enthusiast and major collector of 400 scale models.
 On this page I take a detailed look at new releases.